Examples

 Working with files in the sandbox environment.

-• Uploading files
+• Reading and writing files

-• Downloading files
+• Uploading and downloading files

-• Working with bytes
+• Working with binary data

 • File operation responses